gboban/chatgpt-text-analysis/README.md

 Usage:
 - place your text files in separate directory (such as ./documents)
-- run node app,j --path ./documents
+- run node app.js --path ./documents

   *Please watch your quota - don't use too many documents for testing!"